FordLabs x PUXD

 Office Newsletter prompt screen

 We included our event planner idea within the newsletter so FordLabs employees can share events with others or create events of their own.
 We added a feature that allows the creator to add collaborators who can edit the event to foster more conversations between users.
-According to our interviews, FordLabs employees would feel motivated to engage with an event if they know all of the essential details, so he user is asked to fill in details of the event, including the date, time, location, cost, etc.
+According to our interviews, FordLabs employees would feel motivated to engage with an event if they know all of the essential details, so the user is asked to fill in details of the event, including the date, time, location, cost, etc.

 Event Planner details and settings screen